Kotlin/anko/README.md

 * XML is parsed on the device wasting CPU time and battery
 * Most of all, it allows no code reuse.

-While you can create UI programmatically, it's hardly done because it quite ugly and hard to maintain.
+While you can create UI programmatically, it's hardly done because it's somewhat ugly and hard to maintain.
 Here's a plain Kotlin version (one in Java is even longer):

 ```kotlin
 val act = this